Woman composting in home kitchen.

 18. Reuse Holiday Decorations

-19. Redecorate With Eco-Friendly or Used Furniture
+19. Redecorate With Repurposed Or Used Furniture

 20. Adopt A Minimalist Mindset